Texas House leader signals opposition to retroactive power price cuts

 Power costs soared to $47 billion, pushing three Texas electricity companies into bankruptcy and sparking a battle between lawmakers and the PUC over the handling of the crisis.

-But the decision to leave wholesale power prices at about 400 times the normal rate was “a proactive decision and not an error,” Speaker of the House Dade Phelan said in a tweet.
+But the decision to leave wholesale power prices at about 400 times the normal rate was “a proactive decision and not an error,” Speaker of the House Dade Phelan said in a tweet following a committee hearing on the power crisis.

 The state’s independent market adviser has called the decision to hold prices high in the final 32 hours a mistake that could be corrected, aiding city-owned and rural utility companies.
 About $4.2 billion in overcharges could be eliminated by cutting some rates, adviser Carrie Bivens testified.

-However, Phelan said the decisions to hold rates high in the hours after the emergency had passed “were made based on ensuring the reliability of the grid.”
+However, Phelan said decisions to hold rates high after the emergency had passed “were made based on ensuring the reliability of the grid.”
 High prices may even have saved lives by preventing blackouts as industrial customers resumed business operations, he said.

-Revising those 32 hours of a five day event would be “an extraordinary intervention into the free market, which may have major consequences” for consumers, he said.
+Lieutenant Governor Dan Patrick, who backed what he said was correcting an error by repricing power, lashed out at the statement, rebutting the speaker’s tweet paragraph by paragraph in remarks delivered on the senate floor.

-Spokespeople for Lieutenant Governor Dan Patrick, who backed the repricing bill, and Senator Bryan Hughes, who authored the senate bill, did not immediately reply to requests for comment.
+“The house stood for big business,” he said referring to an Intercontinental Exchange Inc executive’s testimony opposing repricing.
+“The senate stood for individuals.”

 Our Standards: The Thomson Reuters Trust Principles.